garethdavisUK/SCSICDTVDevice/README.md

 I've also implemented HD_SCSICMD which allows a SCSI direct command to be sent to the drive if something not covered in the CDTV interface is required, like fetching subcode channels or setting drive speed.

 ### What doesn't work
-* As already mentioned, cdstrap does not open the TM screen when booting from CD.
 * CDTV_FADE is not implemented, so audio transitions sound off.
 * CDTV_READXL command
 * Any commands that depend on the frame interrupt like CDTV_FRAMECALL